Skip to content

 Soil carbon sequestration has significant impacts on agricultural productivity.
 Carbon-rich soils are generally more fertile, providing essential nutrients for plant growth.
 Increased carbon levels enhance soil structure, leading to better water infiltration and retention, improved soil moisture management, and increased availability of nutrients to plants.
 These factors contribute to higher crop yields, improved farm productivity, and better long-term soil health.

 Furthermore, soil plays a role in climate change mitigation by acting as a carbon sink.
-Carbon stored in agricultural soils helps offset greenhouse gas emissions, such as CO2 and nitrous oxide (N2O), released from agricultural activities.
+Carbon stored in agricultural soils helps offset greenhouse gas emissions, such as CO2 and nitrous oxide (N2O), released from farm activities.
 This process can be monetised through carbon credits and offsets, providing financial incentives for farmers to adopt sustainable practices that sequester carbon and reduce emissions.

 Carbon in Agriculture

 In addition to its climate benefits, carbon in agriculture contributes to food security.
 Healthy soils with high levels of carbon support better nutrient cycling, promote the growth of beneficial soil microbes and enhance overall soil fertility.
-These factors improve crop quality and yield, ultimately ensuring an adequate and sustainable food supply for a growing global population.
+These factors improve crop quality and yield, ensuring an adequate and sustainable food supply for a growing global population.

 Research and Policy